-We asked Annabelle to give us a recipe for a great girls’ night in (paired with The Sisters wines of course!)
-Here’s her idea of heaven in a bowl:
+We asked Annabelle White to give us a recipe for a great girls’ night in (paired with The Sisters wines of course!).

 In a nutshell, if I had to live on one food forever it would be seafood soup – not a thick cream-based chowder but a lighter broth that simply radiates the joys of the ocean.